 With the US and many countries inEurope in the midst of a devastating coronavirus second wave, the timing of a vaccine release is of intense interest.
 The companies say they “expect to produce globally up to 50 million vaccine doses in 2020 and up to 1.3 billion doses in 2021”.
 Many countries, like the UK, which have already ordered millions of doses of the vaccine in advance, are already planning who will be the first to receive it – the elderly and those working in the health care sector.
-Pfizer says it will submit for FDA emergency use authorization around the third week of November.

 On 16 November Moderna also reported preliminary Phase III data – and the news was just as good as for the Pfizer vaccine, with an efficacy rate of around 95% in preventing COVID-19.
 Both vaccines use similar mRNA technology.
 Final results, released at the end of November, confirmed a 94% efficacy rate and 100% success in preventing severe COVID.

 Another mRNA player is CureVac, which posted promising Phase I results in early November.
 Although it is some way behind both Moderna and Pfizer, it claims to have produced a better immune response and will be well-positioned to deliver large numbers of lower-dose vaccines in the second quarter of 2021.